By Angela Youngman

 Lifeboat volunteers who stand by to serve over the Christmas holiday are organising carol services around the British coastline, where communities come together to support their work which is funded by donations.

-They will be joined by chaplains, on hand to preside at open-air services and concerts on quaysides, outside lifeboat stations, in medieval churches, cathedrals and hotels.
+They will be joined by chaplains, on hand to preside at open-air services and concerts on quaysides, outside lifeboat stations, in medieval churches, cathedrals and community halls.
 Town bands, male voice choirs and businesses are all lending support.

-They will all be called into action themselves this Christmas season.
-But they are also on hand 24/7 to offer counselling when lives are lost and to support crews in their dangerous and risky work.
+The chaplains will all be called into action themselves this Christmas season, on hand 24/7 to offer counselling when lives are lost and to support crews in their dangerous and risky work.

 Less well known is that clergy are often active members of those crews.